 This article will bring you a complete guide on what this issue is all about and how to fix them.

-But, fail to index the web pages for many reasons.
+But, Google may fail to index the web pages for many reasons.
 We will be enlarging on both the reason and solution part later in this content.

 As per Google or other search engines’ ethics, indexing is their choice.
 It is not mandated for Google to index your web pages post request indexing through URL inspection in the Google search console.